 Bodies and necks were mahogany, whilst the fretboard was rosewood; the Epiphone solid-body range could be directly correlated to the Gibson SG range sharing many features; hardware, pickup configurations, body and neck woods, construction and controls.
 They were all made side by side, so this is not surprising.
-The Crestwood Custom corresponds to the Gibson SG Standard in terms of woods and construction, pickup configuration (although the Epiphone uses smaller humbuckers) and ornamentation; despite the fact that this model precedes the SG Standard by two years.
-The Crestwood did have some interesting features of it's own - naturally the mini humbuckers were used in several Epiphone models, but the clear plexiglass scratchplate is quite unique and very distinctive.
+The Crestwood Custom corresponds to the SG Standard in terms of build, pickup configuration (although the Epiphone uses smaller humbuckers) and ornamentation - despite the fact that this model precedes the SG Standard by two years.
+The Crestwood did have some interesting features of it's own - naturally the mini humbuckers were used in several Epiphone models, but the clear plexiglass scratchplate of early examples is quite unique and a very distinctive feature.

 60s Epiphones were not regarded as second class Gibsons, demonstrated by the fact that the Crestwood Custom actually costs more than the SG Standard, $340 vs $305 (1/10/66 pricing).
 It also sold less in its entire run than the Gibson sold year by year.
 In total 1349 Crestwood / Crestwood Custom's were shipped over ten years.

 Most 1960s Epiphone solid guitars used the same body shape - double cutaway, and initially symmetrical.
 In 1963 the entire series was redesigned; the overal body dimensions didn't change, however the lower cutaway was shortened slightly, and the old two-sided headstock changed to a single sided 'batwing' style.
 The Crestwood got a very new scratchplate design - white (or tortoiseshell on White guitars) replacing the old clear plexiglass version, and with the controls mounted into them, rather than directly into the guitar's body.
 The three-way pickup selector switch was relocated to the far end of the guitar.
 Around this time a similar model with the same second Crestwood body style, and an additional pickup, the Crestwood Deluxe was added to the line, shipping through to 1969.

 1961 'guitars, basses, amplifiers' catalogue